Thypoch 28mm f1.4 Product Shot on the Leica M11

 Focusing: The focus throw is smooth and well-damped.
 Unlike some earlier pre-production versions that featured an infinity lock, the retail versions that you can buy today have a cleaner focus ring with the crescent tab.
 So far, I notice that the focus throw and how the distance lines up match the Thypoch Ksana 21mm f3.5, and hopefully the new 28mm Ksana as well, so if you collect Thypoch lenses, you don’t have to relearn your focus tab muscle memory.

-This lens also has the .7m haptic click that many film shooters absolutely love.
-For me, on this older copy, it’s a little too strong, since I find myself shooting at close range for portraits all the time.
-Given how strong it is, shooting at this distance is a little more difficult.
-This might vary from copy to copy.
-I notice my Thypoch 21mm f3.5 works much better.
+This lens also has the .7m haptic click that many film and OVF shooters absolutely love.
+For me, on this older Type-I version, it’s a little too strong, and I find myself getting almost stuck when shooting portraits at the .7m range, and it’s just enough to be annoying.
+This might vary from copy to copy since I notice my Thypoch 21mm f3.5 works much better.
+It’s not a huge deal; I’d prefer it there and slightly too strong than not having it at all.

 Thypoch 28mm f1.4 Focus Ring